DIPlib/diplib/dipimage/user_manual/08_customizing.md

 all pixel values of `a` larger than 10; this is very useful, but not interesting to look at.
 For a large `a` (such as a 3D image), the display of the resulting 1D image might require a lot of memory.

+### KeepDataType

+*Value*: `'on'` or `'off'`

+*Default*: `'off'`

+By default, *DIPimage* performs arithmetic computations in a floating-point type (either single or double precision depending on the types of the input).
+The output image is always of the type used in the computations.

+Setting this option to `'on'` causes these arithmetic operations to be more conservative with memory usage.
+If one of the operands is a single-pixel image (as is the case in `img + 1`), the type of the other image is used, except if the single-pixel image is complex, in which case a complex output image must be produced.
+Otherwise, a type is chosen that can hold values from both input types.
+Typically this means the larger of the two types is chosen, but when signed and unsigned integers are mixed, a larger type can result.

 ### NumberOfThreads